Winsor & Newton Artist's Water Colour Chart

 Lifting Preparation must be applied to the paper first and allowed to dry before removal.

-Since 1832, one of our founding principles has been to offer a range of Artists' Water Colours that has the greatest possible permanence.
-Fortunately, the 20th century featured enormous improvements in the lightfastness of colours, helping us in our quest.
+Since 1832, one of Winsor & Newton's founding principles has been to offer a range of Artists' Water Colours that has the greatest possible permanence.
+Fortunately, the 20th century featured enormous improvements in the lightfastness of colours, helping Winsor & Newton in their quest.

 In fact, over the last few decades, advancements in this area have been nothing short of remarkable.
-New pigments developed for the car, ceramics, and plastics industries have provided us with an astonishing array of colours with unparalleled permanence.
+New pigments developed for the car, ceramics, and plastics industries have provided Winsor & Newton with an astonishing array of colours with unparalleled permanence.

 Sometimes certain desirable or historical colours cannot be achieved or matched unless less lightfast materials are used.

-In the past, this was much more common and our ethic was that we must provide choice.
+In the past, this was much more common and Winsor & Newton's ethic was that they must provide choice.
 After all, many artists may not need the original work of art to be permanent in itself, e.g., illustrators or designers.

 Opera Rose is a case in point.
 Quinacridone Red and Quinacridone Magenta are vivid, lightfast violets which have proved to be hugely useful to botanical artists who specifically require their original work of art to be lightfast.